G11-999/kiwiq/docs/design_docs/workflow_service_design.md

     - **Approaches:**
         - Supply a changelist in code.
         - Or automatically deduce atomic changes by reconciling code with DB versions.

+TODO: what to do about subclasses in versioning when parent version change??

 ## Workflow Versioning